godaddy/gasket/docs/guides/lifecycles.md

 ### composeServiceWorker

-- **Executed during:** Icnoming requests for the service worker script
+- **Executed during:** Incoming requests for the service worker script
 - **Documentation**: [here](/packages/gasket-service-worker-plugin#composeserviceworker)

 Allows plugins to add to the service worker script, by concatenating inline